 Sourdough Jerusalem Bagels are now a thing, and they're well worth making!

-The ingredients for a Jerusalem bagel recipe are more similar to challah than a classic bagel recipe: besides the flour, water, yeast, and salt, the recipe includes sugar and olive oil.
-The addition of milk powder softens the dough.
+The ingredients for a Jerusalem bagel recipe are more similar to challah (minus the egg) than a classic bagel recipe: besides the flour, water, yeast, and salt, the recipe includes sugar and olive oil.

 Adding sourdough starter discard to my recipe for Jerusalem bagels adds an additional flavor dimension.
 Now you have a slightly sweet, slightly tangy, and slightly nutty Sourdough Jerusalem Bagel to snack on.
 Yummm...